3DCP-TUe/DFC.data/README.md

 - Unique Resources and Data: We have equipment and facilities that are not available at other institutes.
 We generate data that other institutes cannot produce, and we share this data openly.
 - Data and Software Sharing: We share our data and software and encourage others to do the same.
 If others use our data and software, they must also share their software and data under similar terms.

-To support these principles, we license our software under the General Public License version 3 or later (free to use, share with source code) and our data and documentation under CC BY-SA (free to use, with attribution, and share-alike).
+To support these principles, we license our software under the General Public License version 3 or later (free to use, with attribution, share with source code) and our data and documentation under CC BY-SA (free to use, with attribution, share-alike).
 By adhering to these principles, we aim to encourage an open and collaborative scientific community.
 We expect that if you use our resources, you will do the same.

 ## License

 Copyright (c) 2024 [3D Concrete Printing Research Group at Eindhoven University of Technology](https://www.tue.nl/en/research/research-groups/structural-engineering-and-design/3d-concrete-printing)

-This work is licensed under a
-[Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]